jep739/biz_stats_ml/README.md

 Code has been moved from my organisation to my personal profile.
 All of the work was done in the repo that my organisation owns - but all the work is my own.
 I am sharing here to open it up to comment from people working with similar statistics worldwide.
 Please feel free to share your thoughts.

 **The problem:** The main problem being solved, is inaccuarte/low quality responses being delivered by respondents to a survey - often with very material consequences to the final production.
-This normally takes a team of statisticians an entire year to correct (and sometimes even results responders needing to be re-contacted.) - I am attempting to solve this task using machine learning and other statistical measures.
+This normally takes a team of statisticians an entire year to correct (and sometimes even results with responders needing to be re-contacted.) - I am attempting to solve this task using machine learning and other statistical measures.

 **Results:** A full production run (normally completed by a team of 5-7 people over an entire year) is now completed in 600.38 seconds.
 Results pass several logical tests and when backtested against former productions compares very favorably.
 The r^2 when comparing what this program produces against what was actually published was approx 98% with a mean absolute error of approx 5.000 nok - which is low given the characteristics of our data.